Alla-Avinash/NLP-Question-Generation-with-RAG/README.md

 - Developers building interactive learning tools
 - Automated assessment and content enrichment

-### Bonus: Retrieval-Augmented Generation (RAG)
+### Retrieval-Augmented Generation (RAG)

-A **custom RAG function** is also provided.
+A **custom RAG function** is provided when you run the T5base_question_generation.py which takes in the textbook/ any content that you give it in a pdf format and chunks it and stores it in FAISS index file.
 This enables question generation from larger content sources like textbooks:

 - Input can be a **subheading** or **small excerpt** from a textbook.
 - The model fetches relevant supporting context form the textbook using a retirever.